aammd/Habitat_Filtering/MS/OrgSize.md

 The environment may not affect small-bodied organisms if they have large fundamental niches, causing weaker selection (_sensu_ Vellend) in response to different environments.
 Larger fundamental niches in smaller organisms could be caused by several factors.
-First, their small body size allows habitat heterogeneity to affect them at very small scales:  smaller things are able to find tiny microhabitats that they are able to tolerate, while organisms that live at larger scales cannot.
-Secondly, single-celled organisms may be able to use multiple carbon sources [@Langenheder2007] and able to survive in more habitats.
+First, their small body size allows habitat heterogeneity to affect them at very small scales:  smaller organisms are able to find tolerable microhabitats, while organisms that experience the environment at a coarser grain may not detect a46 similar variation in the environment.
+Secondly, single-celled organisms may be able to use multiple carbon sources [@Langenheder2007] and able to survive in a greater range of habitats.
 Microscopic life is also more likely to possess resting stages when a habitat is unfavorable (e.g. encysting protists, tun state for tardigrades) or to propagate by a resistant life history stage such as spores.
 At the population